JiaxiangYi96/mfpml/docs/source/get_started.rst

 ---------------

 Building from source is required to work on a contribution (bug fix, new feature, code or documentation improvement).
-We recommend using a `Linux distribution system <https://releases.ubuntu.com/focal/>`_.

 .. _git_repo: